2600hz/kazoo/applications/tasks/doc/rates.md

-# Rates
+# Rates Task

-Manage ratedeck DB.
+Background job to manage `ratedeck` DB.

-Category - "rates".
+!!! note
-Only superadmin can use this module.
+    Only super admin can use this module.

 ## About rates